The Price of Political Expediency - November 7th, Hour 3

 And I believe the Speaker of the House should have Secret Service protection at all times.

-I thought that's why Nancy Pelosi had use of a of our aircraft that we pay for as taxpayers to fly to and fro San Francisco for safety and security, which I would support for a speaker.
+I thought that's why Nancy Pelosi had use of our aircraft that we pay for as taxpayers to fly to and fro San Francisco for safety and security, which I would support for a speaker.

 Listen, the Democrats have run a dual operation.

-They are for the truth, except when they want to lie to you, like things like the border is really secure when every American can look with their own eyes and say, of course it's not uh secure.
+They are for the truth, except when they want to lie to you, like things like the border is really secure when every American can look with their own eyes and say, of course it's not secure.

 The American people can't be fooled.